-1.4.
-That prayer 3 operates forthwith as an interim order pending the finalization of all prayers.
+1.2 That prayer 3 operates forthwith as an interim order pending the finalization of all prayers.

-1.5.
 That the Respondent pays costs of the application on an attorney/client scale.

-1.6.
 Further and/or alternative relief.

-[2] It is common cause between the parties that the Applicant has never been allowed access from 6.00pm Friday to 6.00pm Sunday.
-It is also common cause that the children were not allowed to visit during the last holidays.
+- [2] It is common cause between the parties that the Applicant has never been allowed access from 6.00pm Friday to 6.00pm Sunday.
+It is also common cause that the children were not allowed to visit during the last holidays. - [3] The Respondent contends that the Applicant is

-[3] The Respondent contends that the Applicant is misrepresenting the court order.
-On the other hand Applicant contends that the order ex facie is self-explanatory and does not need interpretation.
+Applicant contends that the order ex facie is self-explanatory and does not need interpretation.
 It is further contended for the Applicant that the rules of interpretation are clear and should apply in this instance.

-[4] I must further mention that Respondent has also filed a counter-claim.

-[5] The Applicant furthermore contends that where the court has made a consent order it becomes functus officio.
+- [4] I must further mention that Respondent has also filed a counter-claim. - [5] The Applicant furthermore contends that where the court has made a consent order it becomes functus officio.
 In this regard the court was referred to the case of Ex parte Willis and Willis 1947 (4) S.A.
 740 where the following was expressed: